dylinstoen/Polly-Speech/README.md

         - Click on the `Security credentials` tab
         - Under `Access Keys (0)` click `Create Access key`
         - Click `Command Line Interface (CLI)`, check on `I understand...`
         - (DON'T click on `Done`!)
-Instead, to the left of `Done` click `Download .csv file` first so you save the access key ID and the secrete access key for the next step (if you do accedentially forget or delete the .csv file of the access keys then you just have to create a new access key to get a new valid set of keys to use)
+Instead, to the left of `Done` click `Download .csv file` which saves both access keys for us to use on the next step (if you forgot the keys, forgot to save the keys, and you don't have access to the .csv then creating a new `access key` pair should give you another `key`/`secrete` pair for the user to use.
     - **Install and Configure AWS ClI**:
     - Download and install `AWS CLI.exe` by following this link to the [AWS CLI website](https://aws.amazon.com/cli/) then click on whats boxed in red from the picture below matching the system your on.